bfut/fcecodec/python/README.md

 Once these prerequisites have been met, installation generally works as described above.

+`Note: Instead of installing on Windows itself, you can run fcecodec in the Windows Subsystem for Linux.`

 ## Examples
 For a script template and handy function wrappers, see [/scripts/fcecodecScriptTemplate.py](/scripts/fcecodecScriptTemplate.py) and